MadBeignet/Next-Favorite-Artist/README.md

 - Create a playlist using Spotify's recommendations API using the recommended artists and top 5-10 genres in top tracks.
 - ... a few other things that I'll think about later
 - Eventually submit for an extended quota

+## Playlist Creation

+- [ ] Get top genres in top tracks, top artists
+- [ ] Pick which songs to recommend depending on the top genres